Argentina shortfin squid - jig (CAPA)

 FIP Objective(s)

-The goal of the Argentina shortfin squid FIP is to achieve, for early of 2028, the harvest strategy, related harvest control rules and the management system needed to reach a minimum score of 80 for all the MSC Fisheries Standard performance indicators, and eventually transition to the full assessment process for the fishery certification.
+The general goal of the Argentina shortfin squid FIP is to achieve, for early 2028, a consolidated management system needed to reach a minimum score of 80 for the main the MSC Fisheries Standard performance indicators, and eventually transition to the full assessment process for the fishery certification.

 FIP Type